Badminton in times of COVID-19: Sindhu, Srikanth eye glory at India Open | Sports-Games

 A lot of ranking points will be up for grabs at the USD 400,000 Super 500 tournament which is being held in the looming shadows of a raging third wave of the pandemic in the country with cases rising at a rapid speed, fuelled by the new Omicorn variant.

 Top shuttler B Sai Praneeth and doubles player Dhruv Rawat have already pulled out after testing positive in the pre-departure testing.
-A few other Indians are awaiting results of their RT-PCR tests after turning positive the first time and might also miss out in case of positive result again.

-The actual picture regarding the list of players competing will only emerge after the manager's meeting later in the day.
+Another men's doubles player Manu Attri, who formed the fifth seeded pair with his partner B Sumeeth Reddy, also pulled out of the tournament on Monday after his RT-PCR test came positive again.

+''I had a cough and tested positive yesterday.
+I have withdrawn from the event today.
+I have to see how it affects my health and if I can play Syed Modi next week,'' Attri told PTI.

+Top doubles player Chirag Shetty, however, was cleared to play after his RT-PCR test came negative after he failed the test the first time on Sunday.
+He along with his partner Satwiksairaj Rankireddy, are seeded second and will now compete in the tournament with an opening round match against compatriots Ravi and Chirag Arora.

-The spectre of COVID, however, hasn't stopped the top Indian and foreign players to descend to the national capital.
+Despite the spectre of COVID, many top Indian and foreign players have descended on the national capital for the year's first event.

 Sindhu embarked on a consistent run last season as she claimed a second Olympic medal and also secured a silver at World Tour Final besides making the final at the Swiss Open and few semifinals finishes but a title eluded her.